 3. Pick a date and move forward from there.

 Some companies I have worked with have decided that they weren’t going to go backwards to scan their archived documents.
 This is a viable option if you rarely need to pull up old documents.
 To implement this option, select the date you are going to start scanning everything that is critical to your business that comes in the door and scan religiously from that date forward.

 There are two things that I would add to this option though.
 The first is that you will need to look at how long you should keep your physical documents.
 Do you need to keep them forever?
 Are there regulations in place that require you to hold onto them for a specific number of years?
 If so, how many?

 This leads me to the second suggestion.
 When applying this suggestion, you might also consider adding the following: When you grab an archived file out of the file cabinet to look at, do not put it back.
 Get that file scanned.
 Chances are, if you’re reviewing that file, you will look at it again in the future and will save time scanning it now.

 Whether you do the scanning yourself or hire it out to a scanning bureau, you’ll want to implement the fastest, most efficient scanning practices possible for all of your ongoing scanning.
 Slow, cumbersome scanners and poorly-designed software will almost guarantee that you’ll fall behind in your scanning and end up in the same paper mire that’s slowing you down now.

 In upcoming blog posts, we’ll address the hardware, software and practices that will help ensure your success going forward.
-In the meantime, explore the paperless office software offerings of Lucion Technologies and begin to plan for your effective transformation to a paperless office.
+In the meantime, explore the paperless office software offerings of FileCenter DMS and begin to plan for your effective transformation to a paperless office.